mahnve/chpy/README.md

 This will setup a virtualenv for the desired Python version.
 You can then either source it manually or from your build tool of choice.

+## FAQ

+### Build breaks with something like "ssl module in Python is not available."

+Make sure you have SSL sources available, otherwise Python won't be compiled with SSL support, and then the pip install fails.